 The award winning Riverside Holiday Resort is situated on the riverfront in the coastal town of Urunga in the beautiful Bellingen Shire a mere five minute walk on pathed footpaths to the town centre, and less than ten minutes walk to the famous Urunga 1km accessible boardwalk.
 With water views to the east, and the golf course fanned by looming mountains to the west, the scenery at Riverside is just a little bit breath taking.
 Urunga is located between Sydney & Brisbane on the East Coast of NSW and offers a great central location for family gatherings and events.

-Urunga is a coastal village located on the NSW Mid North Coast in the Bellingen Shire, and situated between the larger towns of Coffs Harbour 25 minutes to the north, and Nambucca Heads 20 minutes to the south.
+Urunga is a coastal village located on the NSW Mid North Coast in the Bellingen Shire, and situated between the larger towns of Coffs Harbour 25 minutes to the north, Nambucca Heads 20 minutes to the south, and the creative hub of Bellingen a mere 15 minutes to the west.
 You will often hear the locals remark "another day in paradise", and for good reason!

 The star attraction of the town is undoubtedly the 1km boardwalk that extends from the foreshore, lido and playground area across the tidal lagoon along the breakwater and out to the ocean.
 Located only a five minute walk from Riverside Resort along the foreshore path, the boardwalk is wheelchair accessible, and makes for the perfect way to spend the morning.

 For those wanting a saltwater dip, located near the beginning of the boardwalk is the Urunga lido.
 This swimming spot has an accessible Jetty with ramp to an adjoining Pontoon, along with wheelchair accessible Mobi-Mat to the water's edge so that everyone, no matter what their ability, can enjoy the beach.